- Adenoidectomy is surgery to remove the adenoids.

 You should follow any guidelines your hospital or clinic provides on how to prepare for an adenoidectomy.

-For example, you or your child will be asked not to eat or drink some hours before the operation.
-Learn more about preparing for surgery here.
+For example, your child will be asked not to eat or drink for some hours before the operation.

 An adenoidectomy is performed under a general anaesthetic.

-The surgeon removes the adenoid tissue through the open mouth.
+The surgeon removes the adenoid tissue through your open mouth.
 This usually takes about 30 minutes.

-You or your child will be encouraged to drink and eat light foods when you can, and will need to drink before you go home.
-Children can often go home on the day of the surgery, but they might be asked to stay overnight.
+Your child will be encouraged to drink and eat light foods.
+Your child will need to drink before you go home.
+Some children may go home on the day of the surgery, others will be asked to stay overnight.

-You or your child should rest for a day or 2, then they can go back to their normal activities.
+Your child should rest for a day or 2 after the procedure.
+After that they can go back to their normal activities.

-For a few days — or maybe even weeks — someone who has had an adenoidectomy might still have:
+For a few days — or maybe even weeks — after the procedure, your child might have: